jeroen66124/jeroen66124.github.io/_posts/2023-11-03-automating-windows-setup-example.md

 ![1](/assets/public-5/2.png)
 3. Copy the [one-liner](https://github.com/jeroen66124/Winstart/blob/main/README.md#one-liner) from the README **OR** [Download](https://github.com/jeroen66124/Winstart/blob/main/winstart.ps1) the script
 ![1](/assets/public-5/4.png)
+4. Execute the script and analyze the result

 ## Step 2: Customize the script to your preference